Carlosjohncosta/Luxfer_server/README.md

 ## 26/11/2021 09:54
 - Added some more authentication
 - Added routes to seperate file to clean up index.
-- Added more sequre SQL and secret key.
+- Added more secure SQL and secret key.

 ## 25/11/2021 17:16
 - Added api to get pucblic user info, middleware is for private and public info (password, uuid.)